johnstongrant/Tech-Demo-TailwindCSS/README.md

 ![Avatar of a happy Tailwind CSS user](/demo-resources/avatar.png)

+Like the basic styling using Tailwind's config file and the button states, this avatar component can be created entirely using Tailwind's provided utility functions - not a line of CSS written.
 The HTML version of this avatar works perfectly fine as standalone HTML, but let's add some reusability by converting this avatar into a reusable React component.

 First, you will want the component to be wrapped in a React component and export it: